awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/details.md

 2. In the dashboard, click on the sheet with name of **`Details`**.

 ## Data sources
-Details report are created based on the following QuickSight dataset:
+Details report is created based on the following QuickSight dataset:

 |QuickSight dataset | Redshift view / table| Description |
 |----------|--------------------|------------------|
 |`Event_View-<app>-<project>`|`clickstream_event_view_v3` | This datasets stores all the raw event data joined with user attributes and session attributes.|

 ## Dimensions
-The report includes the following dimensions.
-You can add more dimensions or metrics by creating `calculated field` in QuickSight dateset.
-[Learn more](https://docs.aws.amazon.com/quicksight/latest/user/adding-a-calculated-field-analysis.html).

-This report includes all the available dimensions for event, user, and session.
+This report includes all the available dimensions for event, user, and session tables.
 Please refer to [Data Schema](../../pipeline-mgmt/data-processing/data-schema.md) for each dimension.

 ## Metrics